Overview

 costs associated with purchasing and treating bulk water supply;

-reduced complaints to Council of water overspill on medians; more
+reduced complaints to water overspill on medians; more effective

 of water for other industrial uses.

-Costs/funding Potential to reduce costs to Council for provision
+Costs/funding Potential to reduce costs to City for provision

 of town water.
 Possible funding opportunities from National water/irrigation